KevinAst/MyWeb/FireWithin/MyFaith.md

-God laid on my heart (through His word) that the difference between my past Christian life, and the Christians that I knew were sincere in their faith - _was the empowering of the Holy Spirit._
+God laid on my heart (through His word) that the difference between my past Christian life, and the Christians that I knew were sincere in their faith - _was the <u>empowering of the Holy Spirit</u>._

 This is a separate and distinct concept from salvation.
-Certainly, when we are saved, the Holy Spirit comes into our life (the indwelling of the Holy Spirit).
+When we are saved, the Holy Spirit comes into our life (the indwelling of the Holy Spirit).

 And yet, He may not be in the driver's seat, unless we fully submit to Him.
 This world is a complicated place, and it is not something we can navigate on our own.
 We need help.

 When I fervently prayed - asking the Holy Spirit to empower me and guide my daily life - things completely changed.
-The past sins in my life were greatly diminished.
-I had a desire to be in His word.
+My past sins were greatly diminished.
+I wanted to be in His word.
 My prayer life was rejuvenated.
 And for the first time, I had a desire to share my faith with others!

-This is what the Bible refers to as "The Baptism of the Holy Spirit".
+This is what the Bible refers to as the "Baptism of the Holy Spirit".
-I was always taught to be cautious of this, because of it's association to "speaking in tongues".
+I was always taught to be cautious of this, because of it's affiliation to "speaking in tongues".
 But it is so much more than that.
-It is simply allowing the Holy Spirit to take charge and guide your life - and it is available to all Christians, for the asking (through prayer).
+Very simply, it is allowing the Holy Spirit to take charge and guide your life - and it is available to all Christians, for the asking (through prayer).

-There are examples in scripture where one group of believers were empowered by the Holy Spirit multiple times.
+There are examples in scripture where the same group of believers were empowered by the Holy Spirit multiple times.

 > For a full explanation of this concept, please listen to